Chaos magic: Magical paradigm shifting

-Peter J. Carroll suggested assigning different worldviews to the sides of a die, and then inhabiting a particular random paradigm for a set length of time (a week, a month, a year, etc.), depending on which number is rolled.
+Peter J. Carroll suggested assigning different worldviews to the sides of a dice, and then inhabiting the associated particular random paradigm for a set length of time when its number is rolled.
 For example, 1 might be paganism, 2 might be monotheism, 3 might be atheism, and so on.

 Phil Hine has stated that the primary task here is "to thoroughly decondition" the aspiring magician from "the mesh of beliefs, attitudes and fictions about self, society, and the world" that his or her ego associates with:

 Our ego is a fiction of stable self-hood which maintains itself by perpetuating the distinctions of "what I am/what I am not, what I like/what I don't like", beliefs about ones politics, religion, gender preference, degree of free will, race, subculture etc all help maintain a stable sense of self.

 Cut-up technique

 The cut-up technique is an aleatory literary technique in which a written text is cut up and rearranged, often at random, to create a new text.
-The technique can also be applied to other media: film, photography, audio recordings, etc. It was pioneered by Brion Gysin and William S. Burroughs.
+The technique can also be applied to other media such as film, photography, and audio recordings.
+It was pioneered by Brion Gysin and William S. Burroughs.

-Burroughs – who practiced chaos magic, and was inducted into the Illuminates of Thanateros in the early 1990s – was adamant that the technique had a magical function, stating "the cut ups are not for artistic purposes".
+Burroughs – who practiced chaos magic, and was inducted into the Illuminates of Thanateros in the early 1990s – was adamant that the technique had a magical function, stating, "the cut-ups are not for artistic purposes".
 Burroughs used his cut-ups for "political warfare, scientific research, personal therapy, magical divination, and conjuration" – the essential idea being that the cut-ups allowed the user to "break down the barriers that surround consciousness".
 Burroughs stated:

 I would say that my most interesting experience with the earlier techniques was the realization that when you make cut-ups you do not get simply random juxtapositions of words, that they do mean something, and often that these meanings refer to some future event.
 I've made many cut-ups and then later recognized that the cut-up referred to something that I read later in a newspaper or a book, or something that happened...
 Perhaps events are pre-written and pre-recorded and when you cut word lines the future leaks out.

-David Bowie compared the randomness of the cut-up technique to the randomness inherent in traditional divinatory systems, like the I Ching or Tarot.
+David Bowie compared the randomness of the cut-up technique to the randomness inherent in traditional divinatory systems, like the I Ching or tarot.

-Genesis P-Orridge, who studied under Burroughs described it as a way to "identify and short circuit control, life being a stream of cut-ups on every level.
+Genesis P-Orridge, who studied under Burroughs described it as a way to "identify and short-circuit control, life being a stream of cut-ups on every level.
 They are a means to describe and reveal reality and the multi-faceted individual in which/from which reality is generated."